Knowledge Hub

 It is normal in many agreements, such as joint ventures, to divide IP into background IP (which the parties bring to the project from their own resources) and foreground IP (which is created by the joint venture).
 Identifying what IP falls into each of these categories is an important starting point.

-You might find it more satisfactory to give parties licences to use IP rather than making them joint owners – one party could own the IP, thus avoiding joint ownership problems, and grant perpetual, irrevocable, and perhaps royalty-free licences to the others.
+A better arrangement might be to give parties licences to use IP rather than making them joint owners – one party could own the IP, avoiding joint ownership problems, and grant perpetual, irrevocable, and perhaps royalty-free licences to the others.

 Enforcing jointly-owned IP

-Not all the joint owners of a piece of intellectual property must agree before they may sue for infringement, but (unless the other co-owners agree) they must generally join the others as parties to the litigation.
+Not all the joint owners of a piece of intellectual property must agree before they may sue for infringement, they must generally join the others as parties to the litigation.
 That could be either as a claimant, if they are co-operative, or a defendant if they aren’t: and if they are joined as a defendant, they generally will not become liable for costs unless they take part in the proceedings.

 Any damages awarded for the infringement will be apportioned between the owners according to their share in the IP.
 A joint owner who does something like granting a licence without the consent of the other owner or owners commits an infringement and the others who own the IP with them will be able to sue for infringement.